Yasantha Chamara Samarawickrama

 How have you funded your studies?

 Why did you decide to study your course?

-I chose to study this programme due to the combination of modules related to Engineering, Innovation and Enterprise.
-In particular, on my search for a programme which covers all topics to work in an innovative industry or to engage in cutting edge research, this programme stood out.
+I chose to study this programme due to the combination of modules related to engineering, innovation and enterprise.
+In particular, in my search for a programme which covered all topics to work in an innovative industry or to engage in cutting edge research, this programme stood out.

-I really enjoy the structure of modules of my programme.
-The core modules, such as Internet and communication networks, Mobile broadband and wireless networks really offers an excellent core knowledge and skills relevant to the Mobile communication systems field at the postgraduate level.
-Additionally the optional modules such as 3D media environments, Internet of Things, Media processing and coding are fascinating.
+I really enjoyed the structure of modules of my programme.
+The core modules, such as Internet and communication networks, Mobile broadband and wireless networks really offered excellent core knowledge and skills relevant to the Mobile communication systems field at the postgraduate level.
+Additionally the optional modules such as 3D media environments, Internet of Things, Media processing and coding were fascinating.

 Describe what it is like to be a postgraduate student and how this differs from being an undergraduate.